The Continuum welcomes Hiss of Atrocities

 Fran: My goal is definitely to push and bring something new to what has been done for years; there are so many great guitar players with their own “thing” going on that the only thing that is important to me in this regard is to create an individual and distinguished voice for myself.
 Take for example someone like Allan Holdsworth, who I find to be one of the most unique and incredible voices on the instrument.
 His individual approach to harmony and his freedom in improvisation are things that I have always admired and strive to achieve within my own playing.

 Roy: I think that it has always been part of my desire to be as original as possible and not imitate other players and just create my own sound.
 But whether you like or not every musician is always influenced by the music he or she likes the most.
 I suppose that theoretically my originality stems from how others have approached their own original sounds.
 For example Opeth in terms of Harmony and Meshuggah in terms of rhythm.
+I should also include that after having studied at Berklee and learning so much about music theory it has really opened up my eyes in terms of how much Harmony can be explored and isn't used in metal.
+Therefore being able to manipulate different kinds of harmonic systems and translate them into cool sounding metal is one of the keys nowadays to be an original metal artist.

 For Mike O: